joseavr/cheat-sheets/CMSC 320 Data Science/DS Machine Learning.md

 Creates multiple decision trees and merges their predictions to improve accuracy and avoid overfitting. (it does not handle missing data).

-Random forest used in medicie for disease prediction, finance for stock market forecasts, marketing for customer behavior analysis, environmental science for species identification, image, speech recognition
+Random forest used in medicine for disease prediction, finance for stock market forecasts, marketing for customer behavior analysis, environmental science for species identification, image, speech recognition
 #### Upsides:
 - Handles overfitting well
 - High accuracy and robustness